Strawberry and Arugula Salad with Fried Goat Cheese and Strawberry Balsamic VinaigretteApril 12, 2018

 Bark Is As Good As Its Bite!

 On our first trip to Arles, France in 1998, we tasted Fleur de Sel and were smitten.
-The Fleur de Sel we enjoy is a salt from the Camargue region in France, which is harvested once the salt “blooms” on the surface of the seawater as it evaporates.
-I used to only be able to get it locally at Sur La Table, but as it has grown in popularity it is available at many places, including Amazon.
-If you don’t have Fleur de Sel, a large flaky sea salt will work.
+The Fleur de Sel we enjoy is salt from the Camargue region in France, which is harvested once the salt “blooms” on the surface of the seawater as it evaporates.
+I used only to be able to get it locally at Sur La Table, but as it has grown in popularity, it is available at many places, including Amazon.
+If you don’t have Fleur de Sel, large flaky sea salt will work.

 You may have noticed that bacon or pancetta pops up in many of my recipes.
 It must go back to my 4-H days (below) when I raised pigs to earn money for my horse, Heck of a Note.
 If you don’t like bacon, try some toasted, chopped pecan pieces or broken pretzel pieces or crushed candy canes.
 Wow, I could go on and on.

 This recipe is so easy, and your friends will be amazed at how delicious it is … in fact, I would venture so far as to put this dessert in the Crack!
 Category … it is that good! (the ingredient photo below was taken before I decided to double down on the brown sugar and butter.)

 1 sleeve salted Saltine crackers (or enough to line your pan, about 35)

 1 c. unsalted butter (2 sticks or 8 oz.)